The Movie Orgy: Summary

 The film stands as a simultaneous celebration and campy tweaking of mid-20th century Americana, culling liberally from the B-movie cinema of Dante and Davison's youth (including brief clips from The Phantom Planet and Teenagers from Outer Space), early TV commercials, newsreel footage of early A-bomb tests, cartoons, westerns, sci-fi, bloopers and war movies as well as clips from children's TV shows its college-age audiences had forgotten they had seen.
 Perhaps most memorable among these is the excerpted moment from Andy's Gang of a puppeteer-controlled cat and mouse performing “Jesus Loves Me".

 Elements of several features are revisited throughout the movie as recurrent, serialized comic motifs.
 Among these serialized movies in the longer-form version were College Confidential, Speed Crazy, Earth vs. the Flying Saucers, I Was a Teenage Werewolf, Attack of the 50 Foot Woman, Beginning of the End, The Giant Gila Monster and The Amazing Colossal Man that were rotated in and out.
 Bizarre non-sequitur elements are featured in between the recurrent narrative vignettes, including strange advertisements (including one for Carter's Little Liver Pills) and educational films.
 The film was designed to be a free-flowing, communal audience experience.
 Interactivity (e.g. sing-alongs to showcased television show theme songs) was encouraged.

-Among the numerous celebrities featured were Rod Serling, Alfred Hitchcock, The Beatles, Ann-Margret, Ngo Dinh Diem, Groucho Marx, President Dwight D. Eisenhower, President Richard M. Nixon, The Animals, Dean Martin, and comedians Abbott and Costello.
+Among the numerous celebrities featured were Rod Serling, Alfred Hitchcock, the Beatles, W.C.
+Fields, Groucho Marx, Ann-Margret, Ngo Dinh Diem, Groucho Marx, President Dwight D. Eisenhower, President Richard M. Nixon, The Animals, Dean Martin, and Abbott and Costello.

-The Movie Orgy comprises clips of copyrighted materials, and thus the film can only be shown for free when it plays museums and cinemas around the world.
+The Movie Orgy comprises clips of copyrighted materials, and thus the film can only be shown for free when it plays in museums and cinemas around the world.
 Joe Dante retains a copy.